-Hvar is a historical hub and has a lot to do, almost too much for us to write on this page.
+Hvar is a historical hub and has a lot of attractions.
 With a rich history and culture, you are guaranteed to never be without an activity.
 Once in Hvar and enjoying your luxury villa holiday, we will be sure to recommend more.

-Hvar Theatre – It is one of the oldest theatres, built in 1612, on the first floor of the Arsenal which you can still see today.
-Formerly one of the most important buildings of naval architecture in the Mediterranean, and now serves as a place of cultural events and exhibitions usually thematically related to the sea.
+Hvar Theatre – One of the oldest theatres, built in 1612, on the first floor of the Arsenal which you can still see today.
+Formerly one of the most important buildings of naval architecture in the Mediterranean, and now serves as a place of cultural events and exhibitions usually related to the sea.

 Fortress Fortica – This was built in the 16th century on a hill overlooking the old town that offers a magnificent view of the city of Hvar and the surrounding nearby islands.